 The officer nodded and stepped away from the sofa.
-He knew Josh hadn't told him how many lawyers were present just to make conversation.
 During the exchange Sam had started to stare at his hands.
 He turned them slowly over and studied both sides of them.
-They were covered with blood.
 With a bewildered face he turned to Josh.

 "I've got blood on my hands."

 Everyone in the room turned at the sound of Sam's voice.
-He looked at the group standing with Leo, then at the officer, he turned his gaze quickly to the paramedics and then to Josh.
-Finally he looked down at his bloodied shirt pulling it away from his body.
+He looked down at his bloodied shirt pulling it away from his body.
 Josh watched, transfixed, as the realization of what had happened came crashing down on Sam.
-His breathing became harsher and his eyes closed, he wrapped his arms around his waist and rocked himself as he started to moan, "Oh God, oh no, oh God," over and over again.
+His breathing became harsher and his eyes closed, he wrapped his arms around his waist and rocked himself as he started to moan, "Oh God, oh no, oh God,".

-Toby walked over to Sam and crouched in front of him.
+Toby crouched in front of Sam.
 Sam turned to him and Toby thought how he preferred it when Sam's expression had been blank.
 At least then he didn't have to look at the horrified stare that met him now.
 He reached out and placed his hand on Sam's.
 Josh too, walked back over to where he sat and took up his place by the end of the sofa.

 "You're saying Sam should be admitted to hospital for PR reasons," CJ asked incredulously.

-"No," Beth interrupted, "Sam should be admitted because he's in shock, not responding how we would like and has suffered some injuries from the impact of the car that crashed into his and as he wandered off we don't know if he lost consciousness."
-She walked away leaving Leo, CJ and the agent to finish the discussion.
-The policeman made arrangements with Josh for Sam to make a statement and then left.
+"No," Beth interrupted, "Sam should be admitted because he's in shock, not responding how we would like.
+He may have sustained injuries from the impact of the car that crashed into his and as he wandered off we don't know if he lost consciousness."

 Toby began to follow them out but stopped when Leo called after him.
 "You can't go.
 You're meeting with Mitchell."
-Toby turned and looked at Leo.
-He knew he was right.
+Toby knew Leo was right.
 They had spent the last week preparing for this meeting.
-Toby had just wanted the decision not to follow Sam to be made for him.
+He had just wanted the decision not to follow Sam to be made for him.
 Josh started to pull on his jacket.

 "But I can go, right?
 I'm not meeting with anyone.
 I'm free all morning."

 Josh had been halfway out of the door when Leo had spoken.
-Now he came back into the room slamming the door behind him, "I can't believe…you're putting a spin on this?"
+Now he came back into the room slamming the door behind him, "You're putting a spin on this?"

 "I'm not spinning anything.
 I'm trying to protect Sam."
 Leo sighed as he realised that Josh still didn't know the full story.
 "Sam ran a woman down this morning and killed her, and if that sounds harsh it's going to sound even harsher when it's splashed over the papers with the head-line, 'President's Senior Staffer leaves scene to seek refuge in White House'.